adamvinueza/adamvinueza.github.io/_posts/2020-01-11-docker-in-fifteen.md

 ## Wait, that's all your going to say about the commands?

-I could explain them in detail, but that would take a lot longer than the fifteen minutes I've allotted, minutes, and you're much better off just starting to use Docker and figuring stuff out.
+I could explain them in detail, but that would take a lot longer than the fifteen minutes I've allotted, and you're much better off just starting to use Docker and figuring stuff out.

 ## Can you at least get me started doing something?